-Figure 3: CA Lifeline Qualification Methods
+Figure 3: CA Lifeline Qualification Methods (authors' calculations based on CPUC data)

-According to CPUC (2022), CA Lifeline and the ACP both aim to provide "affordable communications services to low-income participants" thus there is a significant overlap in the targeted populations (Table 6).
+According to CPUC (2022), CA LifeLine and the ACP both aim to provide "affordable communications services to low-income participants" thus there is a significant overlap in the targeted populations (Table 6).
 For instance, current ACP and CA Lifeline eligibility requirements both include programs such as Medicaid, SNAP and Special Supplemental Nutrition Program for Women, Infants, and Children (WIC).
 Moreover, these programs provide broader eligibility criteria in terms of programs and income thresholds compared to the federal Lifeline.
 Such broader eligibility criteria may contribute to increasing horizontal efficiency, reaching the right people that need subsidies.
 The Lifeline and ACP programs differ significantly in the amount of subsidy.
 Further, the ACP imposes none of the restrictions many state lifeline programs attach to their benefit (e.g., some are available only for voice services, some only for people over 65, etc.).
-Recipients are able to combine the benefits
+Recipients are able to combine the benefits of these various programs.
+Finally, the ACP does not require ETC certification, which may lead to more companies participating.